muarshad01/LLM/Notes/lecture06_notes.md

 * Restaurants,
 * Banks,
 * Educational companies, etc.
-* Getting assistance uh in summarization, helping in writing a research paper, etc.
+* Getting assistance in summarization, helping in writing a research paper, etc.

 #### Auto Regressive
 * so the sentence structure itself is used for creating the labels ...